 In a new scientific review article by Felix Scholkmann (University Hospital Zurich) and Christian-Albrecht May (TU Dresden), the authors develop new nomenclature to describe conditions caused by COVID-19 vaccines.

-Their article acknowledge the significant overlap of conditions with that caused by the SARS-CoV-2 virus, however note some differences and the need to differentiate between them in order to be clear as to the underlying causes and to enable optimal patient treatment.
+Their article acknowledges the significant overlap of conditions with that caused by the SARS-CoV-2 virus, however note some differences and the need to differentiate between them in order to be clear as to the underlying causes and to enable optimal patient treatment.

 “Severe side effects of COVID-19 vaccination have particularly an overlap with symptoms of COVID-19.”Scholkmann & May